Woman on mission to find Tennessee family who helped her in 1999

-A woman in Louisville is on a mission to find a family who helped her out nearly 20 years ago.
+A woman in Louisville, Kentucky is on a mission to find a family who helped her out nearly 20 years ago.

 In 1999, Cambrie Anderson and her family went on a trip to Disney World in Orlando.
 She says when they were on their way back home to Indianapolis, they ran out of money and had nowhere to sleep.
 They were reportedly driving through Tennessee when that happened.